 GemBox.Document PDF reader was designed to handle these scenarios.
-For an example, see the extract text from PDF sample.
+For an example, see the extract text from PDF example.

 GemBox.Document also supports reading encrypted PDF files.
-For an example, see the PDF encryption sample.
+For an example, see the PDF encryption example.

 Based on customer feedback, we might also implement high fidelity PDF reading using text frames, but with the same limitations as mentioned above.